Chart Color Schemes

 The level of residential development activity in Upwey - Tecoma is very low in comparison to the average area assessed nationally by AreaSearch

-Upwey - Tecoma has averaged approximately 10 new dwelling approvals each year over the past five financial years ending June 2021, totalling 52 homes.
-As of April 2026, 4 approvals have been recorded in this financial year.
-The area has experienced population decline, with housing supply remaining adequate relative to demand, resulting in a balanced market with good buyer choice.
+Upwey - Tecoma has averaged approximately 10 new dwelling approvals annually over the past five financial years ending June 2021, totalling 52 homes.
+As of May 2026, 5 approvals have been recorded in this financial year.
+The area's population decline has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
 New dwellings are developed at an average expected construction cost value of $379,000.

-In the current financial year ending June 2026, commercial development approvals totalling $697,000 have been recorded, indicating a predominantly residential focus.
-Compared to Greater Melbourne, Upwey - Tecoma has significantly less development activity, with 73.0% below the regional average per person as of April 2026.
-This limited new supply generally supports stronger demand and values for established homes in the area.
-Nationally, this level is lower, reflecting market maturity and possible development constraints.
-New development consists of 88.0% standalone homes and 12.0% medium and high-density housing, sustaining Upwey - Tecoma's suburban identity with a concentration of family homes suited to buyers seeking space.
+In the current financial year, commercial development approvals amounting to $697,000 have been recorded, indicating a predominantly residential focus.
+Compared to Greater Melbourne, Upwey - Tecoma has significantly less development activity, 73.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes.
+Nationally, this level is also lower, reflecting market maturity and possible development constraints.
+New development consists of 88.0% standalone homes and 12.0% medium and high-density housing, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

-As of April 2026, there are approximately 1403 people per dwelling approval in the area, reflecting a highly mature market.
-With population expected to remain stable or decline, Upwey - Tecoma should see reduced pressure on housing, potentially creating opportunities for buyers in the future.
+With around 1403 people per dwelling approval, Upwey - Tecoma reflects a highly mature market.
+Given the expected stable or declining population, Upwey - Tecoma should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development